Accurate Linear Cutting-Plane Relaxations for ACOPF: Formal Problem Statement

 \section{Formal Problem Statement}

-In a formal description of standard ACOPF we are given, as input, a \textit{power system} consisting of an undirected network endowed with numerical parameters describing physical attributes; a set of \textit{generators}, and a set of complex-valued \textit{loads} (or demands).
+In standard (single-period) ACOPF we are given, as input, a \textit{power system} consisting of an undirected network endowed with numerical parameters describing physical attributes; a set of \textit{generators}, and a set of complex-valued \textit{loads} (or demands).
 The objective of the problem is to set complex voltages at the buses, and generator outputs, so as to satisfy loads at minimum cost -- cost is incurred by the generators -- while transmitting power following laws of physics and equipment constraints.
-A mathematical description is given below in \eqref{AC:firstformulation}.
+A mathematical description is given above in~\eqref{AC:firstformulation} using the so-called \textit{polar representation}.

 We denote by $\mathcal{N} := (\mathcal{B},\mathcal{E})$ the network, where $\mathcal{B}$ denotes the set of nodes, which (following power engineering conventions) we will refer to as \textit{buses}, and $\mathcal{E}$ denotes the set of edges, which we will refer to as transmission \textit{lines} or \textit{transformers}, or generically, \textit{branches}.
 We denote by $\mathcal{G}$ the set of generators of the grid, each of which is located at some bus; for each bus $k \in \mathcal{B}$, we denote by $\mathcal{G}_{k} \subseteq \mathcal{G}$ the generators at bus $k$.